Thai Vegetable Quesadillas

 - 6 large whole wheat flour tortillas

-- about 1 ½ cups freshly shredded mozzarella cheese
+- about 1 ½ cups shredded regular or dairy free mozzarella cheese

 To make the pesto:

 - Add the spinach, cilantro, walnuts, garlic and salt to the bowl of a food processor.
 Pulse until finely chopped.

 - With the food processor running, slowly pour in the olive oil.
 Process until smooth, scraping down the bowl as needed.
 Set aside.

 To make the quesadillas:

 - Set a large skillet over medium heat.
 Add in the olive oil.
 When hot, add in the red onion and cook for about 2 minutes, until it starts to soften.
 Add in the garlic and ginger and cook for about 30 seconds, until fragrant.

 - Add in the pepper, zucchini, salt and red pepper flakes.
 Cook for about 5 minutes, until crisp tender.
 Add in the sliced cabbage and cook until the cabbage just starts to wilt down, about 1 minute or less.
 Turn off the heat and stir in the pineapple.